 We use a heat exchanger to capture and reuse heat from drain water to pre-heat incoming water.
 This technology reduces our primary energy consumption for water heating.

 Water efficient toilets have been installed in all renovated guest rooms.
 All pre-renovation toilets have been installed with toilet tank fill diverters.
 All faucets in bathrooms are low flow or have had water saving 1.5 or 0.5 G.P.M. aerators installed and 75% of shower heads are high powered but low flow.
 Installation of a filtered water dispenser in the hotel lounge.
-Guests are encouraged to refill their portable water bottles at the water dispenser, to reduce guest bottled water consumption.

 Our new restaurant - Le Tournebroche features fresh locally grown organic food